Data Quality

 • Activity monitoring

 Malware is a huge threat to the sensitive data housed by your company’s data warehouse.
-If your business suffers from digital security threats, any potential leak can hurt — or even destroy — your company’s future success.
+If your business suffers from digital security threats, any potential leak can hurt or destroy your company’s future success.

 Your data security should track: